 Moles are also called melanocytic nevi.
 These are brown or black skin growths, different from skin tags and freckles, caused by melanocyte clusters.
 Melanocytes are responsible for melanin production, the natural pigment giving the skin its color.
 These cells are generally spread throughout the skin to produce melanin and maintain skin color.
 But when melanocytes start growing in clusters instead of spreading out, it causes mole formation.
 While most moles do not cause discomfort, cancerous moles can prove fatal.
 A moles removal treatment can help eliminate different types of moles through surgical and non-surgical techniques.

 Table of Contents

-- 1 What are 3 types of moles?
+- 1 What are the 3 types of moles?

 - 2 Moles Removal Treatment Options